 Tip: Highly recommended cleaning and care products can be purchased through the after-sales service.
 Observe the respective manufacturer's instructions.

+Warning - Risk of burns!
 The appliance becomes very hot.
 Never touch the interior surfaces of the cooking compartment or the heating elements.
 Always allow the appliance to cool down.
 Keep children at a safe distance.